adrika-mandal-tech/advmath-ai/README.md

-# AdvMATH.ai - JEE Advanced + Engineering Problem Solver
+# AdvMATH.ai - Problem Solver

-A comprehensive AI-powered web platform that solves ANY JEE Advanced, Olympiad-level, and engineering problem with step-by-step solutions, automatic visualization, and multi-method validation.
+A comprehensive AI-powered web platform that solves engineering problem with step-by-step solutions, automatic visualization, and multi-method validation.
 Combines the reliability of Casio ClassWiz, intelligence of Mathway, and precision of MATLAB.

 ## Features